shajjadKabir/Bahon/README.md

-# Rapido Riders
+# Bahon -Urban Riders
-A single page app where people are able to ride one place to another place by pick a ride.
+A React Based transport management app.
+Where user can choose a ride and will be redirected to login page if user is not signed in.
+After signing in user will be redirected to page where user can search by their destination address and see available rides through map.

 [Live Website](https://rapido-riders.web.app/)